Dingram91/SortAlgorithmsTimeCharter/README.md

 # SortAlgorithmsTimeCharter
 This program generates data and creates a chart comparing the execution time of different sort algorithms.
 Arguments can be passed in with the command line args to test on different sizes and arangements of data.
-The program generates a .jpeg chart comparing NumberCount vs. SortTime
+The program generates a .jpeg chart comparing NumberCount vs. SortTime as well as a log file containing the sort times for each sort run.
+This project was completed as an assigment for the Algorithms (COT 3400) at FGCU.

 ## Running
 The project is run from the command line with arguments passed in on the command line.
 Running just the jar will print an example input for the program.